 Congratulations to the St. John Police Department, our first nominee for TASER and PoliceOne’s first-ever RISE Awards in the category “Agency of the Year.”
 A brief look into their daily lives illustrates why we believe this agency truly rises above the call of duty.
-We're still receiving nominations through September 15, so nominate an officer or department today!
+Nominations closed Sept.
+15. We'll be announcing the winners shortly!

 Officer Charles Brown pulled into the parking lot of his town’s VFW to see a crowd of 200 pouring out of the hall and into the parking lot just after 2 a.m.
 As he pulled up he saw two men engaging in a fight – he knew backup was another town away.